Why is Automation Testing on Cloud Becoming Popular?

 Time is another such factor.
 For almost everything we discussed above, I have mentioned how they can help to speed things up.
 You don’t need to visit physically just to verify certain scripts.
 You don’t need to search people for geo-location testing.

-You even don’t have to worry about scalability testing on the cloud.
+You even don’t have to worry about scalability testing in the cloud.
 As a cherry on top, cloud-based tools are feasible in the pocket.
 They generally come on a monthly plan which can be between $80 to $200 depending on the features you opt for.

 When you are done, you can just leave the account and the resources will be freed up for other projects.

-The final major point responsible for making automation testing on the cloud popular is its ability to deliver faster.
+The final major point responsible for making automation testing on cloud popular is its ability to deliver faster.
 This is actually no surprise.
 When you save so much of your time and focus just on the main part, things automatically start to move faster in the pipeline.

 If you are looking for a test automation tool that would have these features then it would be good to first try the product and make sure it also works well with your requirements.